AFontaine79/esp-webprov/README.md

 - [browserify](https://www.npmjs.com/package/browserify) for bundling together the JavaScript output of `pbf` and handling the `require()` statements in `prov.js`.
 Can be installed globally.
 - [uglify-es](https://www.npmjs.com/package/uglify-es) for minification of the JavaScript.
 Note: It must be `uglify-es` since `uglify-js` does not properly handle `ES6+`.
 Can be installed globally.

-To execute the build script, navigate to `front/web-demo` and execute the Bash script `./build_webpages.sh`.
+To execute the build script, navigate to `front/web-demo` and execute `./build_webpages.sh` or alternatively `npm run build`.
 On Windows, Git Bash can be used to execute the script.
 When deploying to SD card or SPI flash, this step should be done before building the C code since the cmake configuration converts the contents of `front/web-demo/dist` into a binary partition image as part of the build process.

 ### Build and Flash the C Code
 `idf.py build`